SCCapstone/CCChatbot/README.md

 # Cable Company Chatbot

 > Our team is creating an AI chatbot for a Cable Company.
-The chatbot will resolve internet connectivity issues and will schedule appointments.
+The chatbot will resolve internet connection and cable tv issues and will schedule appointments.
+To provide better service the chatbot needs contact information and then the user selects a time and date for the appointment.
+The technician service hours are from 8 am to 7 pm, seven days a week.
 The chatbot will be used by the customers, customer service representatives, and technicians.
 The chatbot will be made using Dialogflow.
-A calendar is needed for booking appointments and to allow technicians to select availability.
 Google Calendar API will be used for adding events.

 > Place screenshot of the app here.